 CPC believes that children are a gift from God, so we are committed to developing children's ministries that serve our children and nurture them in knowledge and affection for the gospel story.
-To that end, we offer the Nursery, Sunday School, and Children's Worship each Sunday
+To that end, we offer nursery, Sunday School, and Children's Worship each Sunday.

-Right now, CPC gathers somewhere around 100-140 people on any given Sunday.
+Around 100-140 people gather for worship on any given Sunday.
 We're at a great size for everyone to feel welcome and incorporated quickly into the community.
-We're a pretty diverse group when it comes to stage of life.
-We mainly comprise young families with kids ranging from infant to teen, recent empty nesters, and those who are in the golden years of life.
-But really, the only way to know if you'd be comfortable here is to come and visit and see for yourself.
+Our community includes people from many stages of life – young families with kids ranging from infant to teen, recent empty nesters, and those who are in the golden years of life.

 What should I wear?

 The Lord looks at the inward man, so we'd encourage you to come as you are.
-In case you're worried about sticking out, though, most of our people come dressed in pretty casual clothing.
-Not a lot of tie-wearers.
-Most men wear polos and button-ups, and most ladies wear anything from jeans and pants to dresses and skirts.
+Most of our community come dressed in casual to business-casual clothing.

 What is your worship like?

-On the spectrum of worship styles, most would peg CPC somewhere on the traditional range.
-Our service follows a liturgy, or an order of service.
-Some find this sort of worship intimidating, but we take special care to ensure our worship makes sense, flows well, and will lead you to think about Jesus, as it should.
-If you have more questions about our liturgy, click here.
+On the spectrum of worship styles, CPC falls somewhere on the traditional range.
+Our service follows a liturgy (or an order of worship).
+Some find liturgical worship intimidating at first, but we take special care to ensure our worship makes sense, flows well, and will lead you to think about Jesus.

 What kind of music should I expect?

 At CPC, we sing everything from contemporary worship songs to traditional hymns.
-We probably lean more heavily on hymns and modern renditions of hymns, but all of our music will feel like a single style that's contemporary and current.
-We take care to make sure the music in the service is singable and enjoyable.
-We're also committed to being able to hear the congregation sing, so we intentionally limit the volume and size of our worship band to make sure that's the case.
+We probably lean more heavily on hymns and modern renditions of hymns, but all of our music will feel contemporary and current.
+We take care to make sure the music in the service is singable, enjoyable and meaningful.
+We're also committed to being able to hear the congregation sing, so we intentionally limit the volume and size of our music team to make sure that's the case.

 Is there anything "unusual" I should be ready for?